Binance Market Update (2022-07-25)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include BURGER, HIVE, and LTO, up by 16%, 16%, and 14%, respectively.
+Market outperformers include HIVE, NMR, and DEXE, up by 16%, 15%, and 14%, respectively.

 Top stories of the day: